- John Appleby made many claims around HANA.

 This is another projection that did not work out.

 SAP has been promising analytics for a while but has provided very little.
 HANA is primarily installed under BW.
 BW has one of the highest TCOs in the analytics space.
 See our BW TCO Calculator for details.
-(Its free) And the HANA predictive analytics don’t appear on the SAP accounts that I see.
+(It is free) And the HANA predictive analytics don’t appear on the SAP accounts that I see.

 Look, Appleby does not care about cost reduction.
 His company, Bluefin Solutions sells HANA consulting services.
 Let’s get real.